 The Hermiston budget is divided into separate funds, each with independent revenue sources and appropriations.
 The fund structure is determined by the specific reporting needs of our governing body and the need to report accurate and timely information to the community.
-The City's funds and their descriptions are listed below.
+The City's funds and their descriptions are listed as follows.

-- Bonded Debt Fund (02): This fund accounts for certain outstanding general obligation bonds of the city.
-This fund is required by Oregon statues to account for the proceeds of the general obligation bonds issued for street, water and wastewater treatment improvements. - General Fund (03): The general fund provides for the accounting of all revenues and expenditures not specifically categorized into a separate fund.
+Bonded Debt Fund (02): This fund accounts for certain outstanding general obligation bonds of the city.
+This fund is required by Oregon statues to account for the proceeds of the general obligation bonds issued for street, water and wastewater treatment improvements.

+General Fund (03): The general fund provides for the accounting of all revenues and expenditures not specifically categorized into a separate fund.
 It is the most diverse and largest of the city's funds.
 It is also the source for the inter-fund transfers necessary to augment the operations of our other functions.
 The general fund departments are as follows:

-City Council City Manager/Legal Finance City Planning Court Transportation Airport Building Inspections Parks Parks/Utility Landscaping Municipal Pool Municipal Buildings Library Recreation Community Center Harkenrider Center Public Safety Center Police Operations Non-Departmental
+- · City Council.

+- City Manager/Legal

+- Finance

+- City Planning

+- Court

+- Transportation

+- Airport

+- Building Inspections

+- Parks

+- Parks/Utility Landscaping

+- Municipal Pool

+- Municipal Buildings

+- Library

+- Recreation

+- Community Center

+- Harkenrider Center

+- Public Safety Center

+- Police Operations

+- Non-Departmental